xrdocs/8000/_tutorials/8000-software-xr7-usb-boot.md

 Right after router’s power ON, ‘Esc’ key must be pressed mutliple times to pause the boot process and get access to the BIOS:
 ![boot-menu.png]({{site.baseurl}}/images/boot-menu.png)

-If the GRUB menu shows instead, operation must be repeated to gain BIOS access:
+If the GRUB menu appears instead (as shown below), whole operation must be repeated to gain BIOS access (power off, power on, break sequence):
 ![grub-menu.png]({{site.baseurl}}/images/grub-menu.png)

 Once in BIOS menu, operator must navigate into Boot Manager section: